openwisp/openwisp-utils/README.rst

 Installing for development
 --------------------------

-To install openwisp-utils, you must have python3 installed.
+To install openwisp-utils, you must have python3 installed, since Django 2.0 is going to be used and it isn't supported by python2.7.

 Install sqlite: